isaacbrodsky/duckdb-lua/README.md

 ## Running the extension
 To run the extension code, simply start the shell with `./build/release/duckdb`.

 Now we can use the features from the extension directly in DuckDB.
-The template contains a single scalar function `lua()` that takes a string arguments and returns a string:
+The template contains a scalar function `lua()` that takes a string arguments and returns a string:

 ```
 D select lua('return "aa" .. "bb"') as result;
 ┌───────────────┐